Troubleshooting the Shopify POS app

 If you experience performance issues with the Shopify POS app, then there are some common steps that you can take to troubleshoot them.

-The all-new Shopify POS app works with the following devices:
+The Shopify POS app works with devices which meet the following requirements:

 Make sure that your software is up to date

-- If there is an iOS or Shopify POS update that needs to be installed, then tap Update next to each one or tap Update all to install all software updates at the same time.
+- If there is an iOS or Shopify POS update that needs to be installed, then tap Download latest update.

-To make it easier to keep your software up to date, enable automtic updates.
-When this option is enabled, software updates are downloaded and installed automatically.
+To make it easier to keep your software up to date, activate automatic updates.
+When this option is active, software updates are downloaded and installed automatically.

-If you enable the automatic updates option, then it is enabled for all your apps.
-If you want to control which apps are updated, or when apps are updated, then you should not enable automatic updates, and update apps manually.
+If you activate the automatic updates option, then it's active for all your apps.
+If you want to control which apps are updated, or when apps are updated, then you should not activate automatic updates, and update apps manually.

 Check your firewall settings

-If you have a firewall enabled on your network, then it can interfere with POS suntionality.
+If you have a firewall activated on your network, then it can interfere with POS functionality.

-In your firewall settings, add all ports on the following hostnames to your allow list:
+Adding domains to your allow list ensures that Shopify POS works correctly.
+In your firewall settings, add all ports for all hostnames on the following domains to your allow list:

-If you need help to add these hostnames to your allow list, then contact your network administrator.
+If you need help to add these domains to your allow list, then contact your network administrator.

 Geographic IP address filtering

 The update servers are worldwide.
-If your firewall filters out IP addresses based on geographical location, then you need to disable this filter.
+If your firewall filters out IP addresses based on geographical location, then you need to deactivate this filter.